Romans 1: Apostasy of the Gospel “General Revelation”

 Acts 17:26 (KJV) And hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation; .

 Paul says that everyone is basically the same, and as such, are subject to the same spiritual standards by God.
-The word “appointed” is προτασσω, meaning “prescribe” or “pre-arrange,” and here is the only time used in the NT.
-It might suggest that the “times appointed” refers to the seasons, but the seasons that are so appointed is again a figure for prophecy, as we will see.
+The word “appointed” is προτασσω, meaning “prescribe” or “pre-arrange,” here is the only time used in the NT.
+It might suggest that the “times appointed” refers to the seasons an indistinct historical ethos, but “so appointed” is a figure for prophecy, as we will see.

 Acts 17:27 (KJV) That they should seek the Lord, if haply they might feel after him, and find him, though he be not far from every one of us:

 Paul sets up his argument then by using the pre-appointment of Christ as a fulfillment of the pre-appointment of nature.
 Before Christ, God expected everyone to use this suggestion of future perfect disclosure of him through the natural order to undertake a search for him through what was available.
 Everyone is appointed by God to search for God and find Him.
-Paul says that in this state that their only means id to “feel” for him.
+Paul says that in this state their only means is to “feel” for him.
 This word psēlapháō is kind of like someone in a dark room feeling for something to touch, which he can identify.
-Man was appointed to do this, that they might find God, but, of course, they never fulfilled the appointment.
+Man was appointed to do this, that they might find God, but, of course, they never found God.
+The end in this opaque state was always that man would not find God, because it is impossible through only general revelation to find God, or impossible only through speculation, philosophy and naïve, self-absorbed religion to find God, but only something that feels like Him.
+Something that is in accord with the spiritual wisdom that what we feel is in this world but not of this world.
+Paul means that man would find God through a higher revelation, a miraculous one present in the world now, though never a revelation that is perfect.

 Acts 17:28-29 (KJV) For in him we live, and move, and have our being; as certain also of your own poets have said, For we are also his offspring.
 29 Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and man’s device.